JohnVinyard/zounds/doc/source/quick-start.rst

 Change directory into the new myapp folder, and open up config.py in your favorite text editor.
 You'll see something like this::

-	# The name of your application
+	# import zounds' logging configuration so it can be used in this application
+	from zounds.log import *

+	# User Config
 	source = 'myapp'

+	# Audio Config
 	class AudioConfig:
 	    samplerate = 44100
 	    windowsize = 2048
 	    stepsize = 1024
 	    window = None

+	# FrameModel
 	from zounds.model.frame import Frames, Feature
 	from zounds.analyze.feature.spectral import FFT,BarkBands

-	# Here's where we define the features we're interested in.
 	class FrameModel(Frames):
 	    fft = Feature(FFT, store = False)
 	    bark = Feature(BarkBands, needs = fft, nbands = 100, stop_freq_hz = 12000)

 	# Data backends
 	from zounds.model.framesearch import ExhaustiveSearch
+	from zounds.model.pipeline import Pipeline
 	from zounds.data.frame import PyTablesFrameController
 	from zounds.data.search import PickledSearchController
+	from zounds.data.pipeline import PickledPipelineController

 	data = {
-	    ExhaustiveSearch    : PickledSearchController()
+	    ExhaustiveSearch    : PickledSearchController(),
+	    Pipeline            : PickledPipelineController()
 	}

 	from zounds.environment import Environment
 	dbfile = 'datastore/frames.h5'
-	# setup the environment for our Zounds application
 	Z = Environment(
 	                source,                  # name of this application
 	                FrameModel,              # our frame model
 	                PyTablesFrameController, # FrameController class
 	                (FrameModel,dbfile),     # FrameController args
 	                data,                    # data-backend config
-	                audio = AudioConfig)
+	                audio = AudioConfig)     # audio configuration

 That's a lot to take in, but the parts we're interested for now are the AudioConfig, FrameModel, and Environment classes.